lei-cao/beego-in-action/en-US/beego-in-docker.md

 1. <a name="setup"></a>Set up the server
 -------------

 I made this demo on the live server.
-If you guys wan't to play on your local machine, you can skip this section.
-It's pefectly ok, no much difference.
+If you guys want to play on your local machine, you can skip this section.
+It's perfectly ok, no much difference.

 I bought the virtual host from [Linode](https://www.linode.com/) and install the Ubuntu 14.10.
-I pointed the subdomain `book.beego.me` to this ubuntu server.
+I pointed the subdomain `book.beego.me` to this Ubuntu server.
 This step is very flexible, Nothing much.

 2. <a name="install"></a>Install the Docker on the server.